 In Queens, New York (Queens County), the investment conversation starts with a regulatory reality: whole-home short-term rental is effectively prohibited for non-owner-occupied investment properties.
 That narrows the real question to a long-term rental one, houses or apartments, and at what bedroom count, which is where the yield gap actually matters.
 Apartments carry lower entry prices relative to rents than houses do, so their gross yields come in higher across most bedroom counts.

 Short-term rentals heavily restricted in New York.
-Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, $145).
+Investment properties generally not permitted; may require owner occupancy, specific zoning, or other conditions (permit required, about $150).
 NYC Local Law 18 (2023) effectively bans most short-term rentals under 30 days.
 Hosts must register, be present during stays, and may host no more than 2 guests.
 Entire-home rentals under 30 days are prohibited.

 Bedroom-by-Bedroom Long-Term Rental Comparison